kingkupps/SplunkARWeatherDemoToolkit/README.md

 ## 1. Set up an HTTP Event Collector

-Set up an HTTP Event Collector so that the Raspberry Pi uploads weather events into Splunk.
+Set up an HTTP Event Collector so that the Raspberry Pi uploads weather metrics into Splunk.
 By default, events are sent to an index called `ar-weather-demo`.
 However, you can use any index you want given that the HEC token you provide has permission to upload to that index.

+**Make sure to use a metrics index rather than an events index.**

 To learn how to set up an HEC, see [Set up and use the HTTP Event Collector in Splunk Web](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector).